stitam/maci/README.md

 - human_related: logical; whether or not the isolate is human related e.g. clinical.
 - crab: logical; whether or not the isolate is a high risk isolate.

+*downsampling_strategy*

+Either “none”, “geodate”, “geodate2”, “geodate3”, or “poppunk”.

+*geographic_locations*

+A table of all geographic locations (regions, countries) that occur in the data set.

+*population_sampling_rate*

+Used for downsampling samples from countries by population, number or samples per million inhabitants.

+*poppunk_clusters*

+A table which clusters genome assemblies into clusters.
+Only used if downsampling strategy is “poppunk”.

+*phage_sensitivity*

+A table of phage-host sensitivity measurement results

+*global_tree_nwk*

+A dated tree in Newick format.

+*global_tree_rds*

+Plot of a dated tree exported as rds.
+Generated by a separate script.

+*pastml_tbl*

+A dated tree in table format along with ancestral state predictions.
+Generated by a separate script.

+*trees*

+A list of trees exported as a single rds object.
+Generated by a separate script.

+*global_rr*

+Risk analyis plot in rds format.
+Generated by a separate script.

+*regional_rr*

+Risk analyis plot in rds format.
+Generated by a separate script.

+*resdir*

+The name of the directory inside the working directory where pipeline results will be stored.

+*minyear*

+Used in some diversity analysis scripts, e.g. logistic regression.

+*minyear_recent*

+The year since which we classify isolates as being “recent”.

+*maxyear*

+Used in some analysis, for plotting.

+*mincount*

+Used for logistic regressions, the lowest number of isolates to consider.